 A voucher type just specifies how much a ticket costs and who is allowed to buy it; it doesn’t specify what performances it’s valid for, or what the sales period is for that type of ticket for that performance.
-That information is carried in a redemption, which associates a particular voucher type with one or more performances for which that type of voucher can be used, and possibly specifies start/end sales dates, capacity controls, and promo-code-controlled discounts for that voucher type.
+That information is carried in a redemption.
+A redemption associates one particular voucher type with one performance for which that type of voucher can be used, and possibly specifies start and end sales dates, capacity controls, and a promotion code that must be specified by the patron in order for the ticket option to appear.

-You can also specify capacity controls, so that certain voucher types (e.g. discount tickets) are quantity-limited per performance, and “promo codes” that patrons can type in to reveal vouchers at special prices.
+You can also specify capacity controls, so that certain voucher types (for example, discount tickets) are quantity-limited per performance, and promo codes that patrons can type in to reveal voucher types at special prices.

-Suppose we have a run of the play Hamlet, every Fri, Sat and Sun night from Jan 1-17, 2015 (nine performances), and we have a house capacity of 100 with general admission (no reserved seats).
-Our general admission price is $40 adults, $25 youth, but we also want to do promotions to sell more seats at matinees.
-We might set up tickets and validity records as follows:
+Suppose we will have a run of the play Hamlet every Friday and Saturday night and Sunday afternoon January 5-21, 2024 (nine performances), and we have a house capacity of 100 with general admission (no reserved seats).
+Our general admission price is $40 for adults and $25 for youths, but we also want to do promotions to sell more seats at matinees.
+We might set up voucher types and redemptions as follows:

 |Adult General, $40||All performances; unlimited sales; advance sales stop 3 hours before performance|